|Homepage:||Click to visit|

 CAPA works with hundreds of different internship sites throughout its global cities.
 Student’s internship placement will be decided based on student’s interests and the information that student provide in her application.
 Student could be interning at a large company or a small start-up.
 Student may be one member of a large team, or one of two or three people in an organization.
 Each experience is unique, and the skill acquired will be equally unique.

 Students will live in the international student dorms at ECNU with other CAPA students.
 There is also an option to live with a Chinese student for an additional fee during the semester term.

 Transportation, Cost, and Financial Aid

 Students will get assistance in visa application and will make their own flight reservation to Shanghai.
 Students pay the regular Saint Mary’s tuition, room and board and enjoy the same institutional financial aid package (if any).
 Students will receive monthly stipends for their food in China.
-All the program costs are covered except personal cost and souvenirs.
-The college will provide an international insurance for students.
-Students may apply for the CIEE scholarships and many other external federal scholarships also apply to study abroad programs in China, for example, Gilman Scholarship, Boren Awards, and Freeman-Asia Scholarship.
+All the program costs are covered except airfare, visa, personal cost, and souvenirs.
+The college will provide an international insurance for study abroad students.
+There are many other external federal scholarships and they also apply to study abroad programs in China, for example, Gilman Scholarship, Boren Awards, and Freeman-Asia Scholarship.

 Eligibility and Requirements

 The Program is open to students of all majors with any or no level of Chinese background.
 Students must have a 2.75 cumulative GPA to be eligible for this program.
 Students may choose to study in China for either fall or spring semester.